 Drinking Water Standards and Quality Guidelines

 Water is one of the resources that sustains life, but its quality varies greatly due to a host of factors including geographical location, environmental conditions, and human activities.
-In view of increasing pollution, climate change, and urbanization, the importance of standards related to drinking water becomes quite critical.
-These are standards that have been set by health institutions and regulatory bodies, ensuring that, indeed, drinking water does not contain any harmful contaminants.
-This absolutely guarantees the safety of the drinking water to people since it ensures its quality and safety.
+In view of increasing Pollution, climate change, and urbanization, the importance of standards related to drinking water becomes quite critical.
+These are standards that have been set by health institutions and regulatory bodies, ensuring that, indeed, drinking Water does not contain any harmful contaminants.

 International Standards for Drinking Water